Skk-tj/blog/understand_rust_and_its_ownership_model.md

 }
 ```

 Gee!
 What happened?
-Recall that the `String` type in Rust does not copy by default, so it must move. `s1` essentially "moved" into the scope of `print_string`, then at the end of the `print_string` scope, what `s` is referring to is dropped, and the respective memory is freed.
+Recall that the `String` type in Rust does not copy by default, so it must move.
+The memory resource `s1` owns is now owned by `s`, the local variable in `print_string`, so the resource essentially "moved" into the scope of `print_string`, then at the end of the `print_string` scope, what `s` owns is dropped, and the respective memory is freed.
 Therefore, `s1` is no longer valid in the `main()` scope.
 Its ownership moved into the `print_string` scope, `s1` in `main()` no longer owns anything.

 If you are familiar with C++'s RAII model, you might recall that a `std::unique_ptr` cannot be directly passed into a function, you must "move" the unique pointer instead.
+This is similar to what happened above.

 ```c++
 #include <memory>